FlowFuse/website/src/blog/2024/08/using-mqtt-sparkplugb-with-node-red.md

 tags:
    - post
    - nodered
-   - mqtt sparkplug b with node-red
+   - MQTT sparkplug B with Node-RED
 ---

 Connected devices can generate a lot of data, but without a standardized format, managing and consuming it can be tricky.
 MQTT certainly simplifies getting your messages delivered but it does not enforce any structure.
 This is where MQTT Sparkplug B helps by providing a clear, standardized format for data.
 In this guide, we’ll show you how to use MQTT Sparkplug B with Node-RED to make managing your device data easier and more organized.